Turlogh O'Brien

 M, #33157, b.
 1487, d.
 13 December 1534

-Gerald FitzGerald, 9th Earl of Kildare was born in 1487.1 He was the son of Gerald FitzGerald, 8th Earl of Kildare and Alison Eustace.1 He married, firstly, Elizabeth Zouche, daughter of Sir John Zouche, in 1503.1 He married, secondly, Lady Elizabeth Grey, daughter of Thomas Grey, 1st Marquess of Dorset and Cecilia Bonville, Baroness Bonville and Harington, in 1519.1 He died on 13 December 1534 at Tower of London, The City, London, England, under suspicion of plotting a rebellion.1
+Gerald FitzGerald, 9th Earl of Kildare was born in 1487.1 He was the son of Gerald FitzGerald, 8th Earl of Kildare and Alison Eustace.1 He married, firstly, Elizabeth Zouche, daughter of Sir John la Zouche, in 1503.1 He married, secondly, Lady Elizabeth Grey, daughter of Thomas Grey, 1st Marquess of Dorset and Cecilia Bonville, Baroness Bonville and Harington, in 1519.1 He died on 13 December 1534 at Tower of London, The City, London, EnglandG, under suspicion of plotting a rebellion.1

-Gerald FitzGerald, 9th Earl of Kildare also went by the nick-name of Garret McAlison (or in English, Gerald Alison's son).1 Gerald FitzGerald, 9th Earl of Kildare also went by the nick-name of Geroit Oge (or in English, Gerald the Younger).1 He succeeded to the title of 9th Earl of Kildare [I., 1316].1 He held the office of High Treasurer [Ireland] between 1503 and 1513.1 He held the office of Lord Deputy [Ireland] in 1513.1 He held the office of Lord Justice [Ireland] in 1513.1 He held the office of Lord Deputy [Ireland] from 1524 to 1525.1 He held the office of Lord Deputy [Ireland] between 1532 and 1534.1 He was Deputy to the King's Lieutenant of Ireland in 1533.1
+Gerald FitzGerald, 9th Earl of Kildare also went by the nick-name of Geroit Oge (or in English, Gerald the Younger.)1 Gerald FitzGerald, 9th Earl of Kildare also went by the nick-name of Garret McAlison (or in English, Gerald Alison's son.)1 He held the office of High Treasurer [Ireland] between 1503 and 1513.1 He held the office of Lord Deputy [Ireland] in 1513.1 He held the office of Lord Justice [Ireland] in 1513.1 He succeeded as the 9th Earl of Kildare [I., 1316] on 3 September 1513.1 He held the office of Lord Deputy [Ireland] from 1524 to 1525.1 He held the office of Lord Deputy [Ireland] between 1532 and 1534.1 He was Deputy to the King's Lieutenant of Ireland in 1533.1

 Children of Gerald FitzGerald, 9th Earl of Kildare and Lady Elizabeth Grey